vijay-murugaesan/portfolio/README.md

-<h1 align="center">Welcome to developer-portfolio 👋</h1>
+<h1 align="center">Welcome to My Developer Portfolio 👋</h1>

-## Software Developer Portfolio Template built with Next.js, bootstrap that helps you showcase your work and skills as a software developer.
+## Software Developer Portfolio Template built with Next.js, Tailwind , and Aceternity that helps you showcase my work and skills as a software developer.

 <p align="center">
   <kbd>